-His growth spurt started in infancy, and he kept growing throughout his entire life thanks to a hyperactive pituitary gland problem.
-The condition caused his system to produce an abnormal amount of human growth hormone.
-Robert would continue to grow until the end of his short life.
+His growth spurt started in infancy and kept growing throughout his life, thanks to a hyperactive pituitary gland problem.
+The condition caused his system to produce an abnormal amount of human growth hormone, and Robert would continue to grow until the end of his short life.

-In high school Robert was popular and active in many extracurricular activities, even serving as the advertising manager for the yearbook.
-He was completely accepted by his peers.
-However, when he attended college he lost that acceptance and struggled with the stares.
-It bothered him so much that he dropped out and returned to his parents quite penniless.
+In high school, Robert was popular and active in many extracurricular activities, even serving as the advertising manager for the yearbook.
+He was wholly accepted by his peers.
+However, he lost that acceptance when he attended college and struggled with the stares, and it bothered him so much that he dropped out and returned to his parents quite penniless.

-Robert broke the world record as the tallest man in history when he was 19, but he didn’t stop growing.
-He measured in at eight-feet, four-inches tall at that time.
+Robert broke the world record as the tallest man in history when he was 19, but he didn't stop growing.
+He measured in at eight feet four inches tall at the time.

-Eventually his hands would grow to be too large for him to participate in his favorite hobbies, but this wasn’t the only downside to his larger frame.
+Eventually, his hands would grow too large to participate in his favorite hobbies, but this wasn't the only downside to his larger frame.
 The physical toll on his health would ultimately bring his life to an abrupt and premature end.

-He suffered from weak legs, and commonly experienced loss-of-feeling and numbness in his limbs and extremities.
-He depended on specially designed leg braces and a cane in order to move around—although he never used a wheelchair.
+He suffered from weak legs and commonly experienced loss of feeling and numbness in his limbs and extremities.
+He depended on specially designed leg braces and a cane to move around—although he never used a wheelchair.

-It was during an infection from a blister caused by one of these ill-fitted leg braces that Robert’s health took a serious turn for the worst.
-He underwent blood transfusions and emergency surgery in an attempt to save him, but ultimately the efforts of doctors were futile.
+During an infection from a blister caused by one of these ill-fitted leg braces, Robert's health took a turn for the worst.
+He underwent blood transfusions and emergency surgery to control the infection, but ultimately the doctors' efforts weren't enough.
 His condition continued to decline because of an autoimmune disorder, and he succumbed to the infection.
-He died in his sleep on July 15 1940 - he was only 22 years old.
+He died in his sleep on July 15, 1940 - he was only 22 years old.
 When he passed away, he measured 8 feet 11.1 inches and weighed an astounding 439 pounds.

 Robert Wadlow's body was viewed by 33,295 within 28 hours after his death.
-His funeral was attended by 40,000 mourners.
-It took twelve pallbearers to hoist his thousand pound casket.
-Robert was buried in Oakwood cemetery in Alton, Illinois on July 19, 1940 and required two normal size grave plots.
+His funeral was attended by 40,000 mourners, and it took twelve pallbearers to hoist his thousand-pound casket.
+Robert was buried in Oakwood cemetery in Alton, Illinois, on July 19, 1940, and required two standard-size grave plots.

 The Story of Robert Wadlow.